Get your personal plan match in 2 minutes

 At $100–$200/session for a therapist, the 22 uncovered sessions (if you go weekly) cost $2,200–$4,400 out of pocket annually.
 That's real money — but it's still far better than what Medi-Share or Samaritan offer.

 Medi-Share's "acute crisis only" means they'll share costs if you're hospitalized following a mental health crisis — a suicide attempt, a psychotic break requiring inpatient care.
 That's it.
 Routine therapy, antidepressants, or psychiatrist visits are not shareable under standard Medi-Share guidelines.
+This stands in sharp contrast to ACA insurance, which under the federal mental health parity requirements must cover mental health and substance use disorder services at the same level as physical health care — a protection health sharing plans are not bound by.

 The Real Cost If You Use Therapy